-Bash is intended to be a conformant implementation of the Shell and Utilities portion of the IEEE POSIX specification (IEEE Standard 1003.1).
+Bash is intended to be a conformant implementation of the IEEE POSIX Shell and Tools specification (IEEE Working Group 1003.2).
 Bash can be configured to be POSIX-conformant by default.

 OPTIONS

 In addition to the single-character shell options documented in the description of the set builtin command, bash interprets the following options when it is invoked: